ZeitOnline/sign-image-action/README.md

 ## Summary

-This composite action install the `cosign` CLI tool and uses it to sign images.
-It is up to the user to provide authentication to the relecant registry, if needed.
+This composite action installs the `cosign` CLI tool and uses it to sign images.
+It is up to the user to provide authentication to the relevant registry, if needed.
 In ZEIT ONLINE building workflows this is provided by the [Baseproject action](https://github.com/ZeitOnline/gh-action-baseproject/).

 ## Example Usage